 Greer Park Master Plan

 This page will provide information to everyone in Newtown Township about the Greer Park Master Plan process.
-Below you will find an article appearing in the Spring, 2020 issue of the Township Newsletter, found within the pages of IN Community Magazine, which serves as an introduction.
+Immediately below you will find a link to a Greer Park Visioning Survey.
+Your thoughts regarding the park and its future are extremely important, so please take a few minutes to participate.
+Below that you will find an article which appeared in the Spring, 2020 issue of the Township Newsletter, found within the pages of IN Community Magazine, which serves as an introduction to the project.

 Greer Park Master Plan